mjbp/storm-equal-height/README.md

 [![codecov.io](http://codecov.io/github/mjbp/storm-equal-height/coverage.svg?branch=master)](http://codecov.io/github/mjbp/storm-equal-height?branch=master)
 [![npm version](https://badge.fury.io/js/storm-tab-accordion.svg)](https://badge.fury.io/js/storm-tab-accordion)

-Layout helper to equalise the height of a set of DOM elements
+Layout helper to equalise the height of a set of DOM elements.
+This is a last resort after CSS grid, flexbox, display:table, and min-heights have been discounted.
+If the elements contain asynchronously loaded assets, including imgs, you will need to inti this compononet after they have loaded.

 ##Usage
 HTML